-It is a special thrill when a child finds an animal track outside.
+It is a special thrill when a child finds animal tracks outside.
 When you happen upon one, you realize you have discovered a visible clue:

 - who came before us?